woossi0/suite/docs/usermanual/source/intro/installation/redhat/postinstall.rst

             }
          }

-To restore the previous ``crs`` representation for compatibility reasons (espcially when working with OpenLayers 3):
+To restore the previous ``crs`` representation for compatibility reasons (especially when working with OpenLayers 3):

 #.
 Add the following context parameter to  :file:`/usr/share/opengeo/geoserver/WEB-INF/web.xml`: